aces/Loris/raisinbread/README.md

 #### Getting the imaging files
-MCIN members have automatically accessed to the imaging files on their dev VM where the raisinbread dataset is automatically mount in `/data-raisinbread`.
+MCIN members have automatic access to the imaging files on their dev VM where the raisinbread dataset is automatically mount in `/data-raisinbread`.

 External users should email the loris-dev mailing list.